 Together we can make a difference on a global scale.
 One initiative, one person, one responsible decision to act on one's creative vision, can create change for the greater good.

 This short yet mindful art experience is for all ages and skill levels.
 We invite you to participate and to send your project to us for inclusion in the online gallery.
 The mailed submissions will be woven together to create a quilt, a celebration of life.
-This will be displayed in a traveling art exhibition TBD.
+All works will be displayed in a traveling art exhibition TBD.

 The exhibition centers around a simple mark or line.
 Individuals and artists will confirm their own mark, existence, and share reflection on the process.
 These intimate glimpses into our lives reveal a work of art and the process by which it is made.